Fulbright Scholar-in-Residence Program

 7. Our institution proposes to bring a scholar who is not in the humanities or social sciences.
 Is it appropriate for us to apply for an S-I-R award?

-While the majority of proposals are in the humanities and social sciences, proposals in all disciplines are welcomed as long as the scholar brings an international and/or comparative perspective to the courses taught, and to the department/ institution.
+While many proposals are in the humanities and social sciences, proposals in all disciplines are welcomed as long as the scholar brings an international and/or comparative perspective to the courses taught, and to the department/ institution.
 Non-traditional and interdisciplinary proposals have featured scholars in the fields of architecture, urban studies, international studies, environmental studies, women’s studies, journalism, performing and creative arts and other disciplines.
 Regardless of the discipline, it is encouraged to outline in the proposal how the scholar will add an international perspective to courses in their field and other programs on campus, particularly if proposing a scholar in disciplines such as business or the natural sciences.

 8. Our institution would like to apply for an S-I-R award and name someone who was recently in the United States on a Fulbright Scholar award.
 Is this acceptable?